 If curious, feel free to check out my creative blog at CarlaBarrett.com.
 During our travels, I plan to continue creating and drawing designs (sold at Digitech Patterns) while on board the boat, plus draw the occasional cartoon when the mood strikes.
 With my new Sailrite machine on board, who knows what I will make.
 Stay Tuned….

-Ethan Barrett (age 5)- Ethan loves roller coasters, water parks, volcanoes, Octonauts, legos, and making new friends.
-He is very social, happy and outgoing little guy whose favorite words are, “Excuse me?”.
+Ethan Barrett (age 6)- Ethan loves roller coasters, water parks, volcanoes, whirlpools, legos, and making new friends.
+He is very social, happy and outgoing little guy who loves to meet friends of all ages.

 Ethan loves to look at the boat engine compartment and in the bilges.
 He also can name the entire human digestive system, too.
 Wonder if this means he will be an engineer or a doctor?
 I’m rooting for another engineer in the family.
 After all, an engineer with social skills will go far in the workplace.